aanya-2427/moviemash/README.md

 ## Getting Started
 To install and run the project on your local system, following are the requirements:
 ### Prerequisites
-Get your `API` key for further steps.
+1.Get your `API` key for further steps.
 Do so by following the steps mentioned below.

-1.Create an account in https://www.themoviedb.org/.
+Create an account in https://www.themoviedb.org/.<br>
-2.Click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
+Click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.<br>
-3.If you are asked for the website URL, just give "NA" if you don't have one.
-You will see the API key in your `API` sidebar once your request is approved.
+If you are asked for the website URL, just give "NA" if you don't have one.
+You will see the API key in your `API` sidebar once your request is approved.<br>

-Install python in your system , if not installed already by selecting according to your system from https://www.python.org/downloads/ site.
+2.Install python in your system , if not installed already by selecting according to your system from https://www.python.org/downloads/ site.

 ## Installation
 To use this project, follow the steps below: